meerMohammadHasnain/Pizza-App/README.md

 ### Features

 #### Load balancing, Scalability and Service Discovery
 * Each microservice is an independent application that, when started, registers itself in *`Consul`* (service registry).
-Refer official [docmentation](https://www.consul.io/api/index.html) of Consul API for more insights.
+Refer official [documentation](https://www.consul.io/api/index.html) of Consul API for more insights.
 * The services gets registered such that they will automatically get deregistered from Consul in case they get down.
 * Each microservice has a heartbeat route that is actually used by *`Consul health check`* to inspect the status of the microservice.
 * All the microservices can be scaled easily and managed by a load balancer.
 The one used in development is *`NGINX`*.
 Refer official [documentation](https://docs.nginx.com/nginx/admin-guide/load-balancer/http-load-balancer/) of NGINX to gaining further insights into using it as a server side load balancer.
 * In case the microservices are desired to be deployed without a load balancer, the same can be accomplished by making a few modification in their respective configuration files, the details of which are commented therein.
 * The microservices can be scaled by deploying multiple instances on same or different servers, in order to achieve high performance.
-Refer [how to configure applications for multi-instance deployment](#Configurations) for further insights.
+Refer [Configurations](#Configurations) section for further insights.
 * In order to automate the process of service discovery by the load balancer, it is expected that a daemon thread like *`consul-template`* should be triggered before deployment that will write the configuration file of NGINX and reload it every time a microservice gets registered in Consul.
 * Every request by the client will be targeted toward the load balancer, which in turn, will forward them to the respective instance of the concerned microservice.